I tried creating a remote connection environment for Kiro IDE in Amazon SageMaker Unified Studio

 Next, select ml.t3.large for the instance.

-There is a smaller instance type available, but since enabling remote access from local requires 8GB of memory, we are selecting ml.t3.large as the minimum instance that meets that requirement.
+There is a smaller instance type available, but since 8GB of memory is required to enable remote access from a local machine, we are selecting ml.t3.large as the smallest instance that meets this requirement.

-Next, check the remote access checkbox to allow access from your local Kiro.
+Next, check the remote access option to allow access from your local Kiro.

 Space creation - Basic settings

-Finally, use the default idle timeout of 1 hour.
+Finally, we will use the default idle timeout of 1 hour.

-It's a great feature for preventing you from forgetting to stop the remote server.
+This is a great feature that prevents you from forgetting to stop the remote server.

 Space creation - Advanced settings